Dr Christopher Hobbs

-I am Reader in Science and Security in the Department of War Studies and Co-Director of the Centre for Science and Security Studies (CSSS).
+I am a Reader in Science and Security in the Department of War Studies and Co-Director of the Centre for Science and Security Studies (CSSS).
+I also serve as Deputy Chair of the Post-Graduate and Research Committee (PARC) for War Studies and Programme Director for the MA in Science and Security.
 I hold a Ph.D in physics from the University of London and a MPhys from Oxford University.
-Before taking up a lectureship at King’s I worked as a Research Fellow funded the Leverhulme (2010-2012) and MacArthur (2012-2014) Foundations.
+Before taking up an academic position I worked as a Research Fellow funded by the Leverhulme and MacArthur Foundations.

 - Nuclear Security

 - Open Source Intelligence (OSINT)